7 Reasons Why “Hydroponic” Fodder is a Viable Option for Feeding Livestock

-On the surface, the concept of producing hydroponic fodder in a hydroponic system is quite appealing to farmers because 1kg of grain provides 6 to 10kgs of hydroponic fodder in 6 to 10 days.
+On the surface, the concept of producing fodder in a “hydroponic” system is quite appealing to farmers because 1kg of grain provides 6 to 10kgs of fodder in 6 to 10 days.
 However, when you scratch below the surface, you realize that hydroponic fodder is not quite a viable option for feeding your cattle and especially sheep, cows, and goats.

 Fodder is food given to livestock.
-Thus, hydroponic fodder is the livestock food produced using hydroponics.
-Hydroponics is a method of growing plants without soil in a hydroponic system.
+Thus, fodder is the livestock food produced using an watersystem.

-Why does the hydroponic fodder contain less DM content?
-The seeds used to prepare the hydroponic fodder lose between 7% to 47% DM during soaking and germination.
+Why does the fodder contain less DM content?
+The seeds used to prepare in the water lose between 7% to 47% DM during soaking and germination.

 How do the seeds lose their DM content?